Spectral analysis of spin noise in an optically spin-polarized stochastic Bloch equation driven by noisy magnetic fields

+As a further illustration, we investigated the situation in which the noise direction is given by the unit vector $\mathbf{\hat n}= \cos\theta \mathbf{\hat x}+\sin\theta \mathbf{\hat y} $ by numerically verifying the proposed equation \eqref{eq:turnaround}.
+Now, the longitudinal B-field is set to $B=227.36$ nT (so that $\omega=\Gamma_2$) whereas the noise is characterized by $\Gamma_{\perp} = 1 \text{ nT}^2 \cdot \text{ms}$.
+The Monte Carlo results were obtained by directly calculating the time-average value of $S_x ^2$.
+The results are given in Fig.~\ref{fig:turnaround}, which show an agreement between the theory and the experiment.

-Such results are supported by numerical calculations which are performed in the same way as before.
-With the same relaxation and pumping parameters as before, and with $B = 500$ nT, we plot the PSD value at resonance as a function of $\Gamma_{xx}$ or $\Gamma_{yy}$ (Fig. \ref{fig:FScom}).
+Finally, the second-order results are supported by numerical calculations.
+With the same relaxation and pumping parameters as before, and with $B = 500$ nT, we plot the PSD value at resonance as a function of $\Gamma_{xx}$ or $\Gamma_{yy}$ (Fig.~\ref{fig:FScom}).
+For these calculations, we employed the first-order-corrected steady state value given in equation \eqref{eq:Szequil} as the initial condition.
 Note that the result shows that the second-order analysis is indeed more accurate.
-We finally note that since both second-order coefficients at resonance are always negative (for non-zero $B$ and $R$), the higher order terms should contribute positively to the PSD at resonance to prevent the value from being negative.
+We finally note that because both second-order coefficients at resonance are always negative (for non-zero $R$), the higher order terms should contribute positively to the PSD at resonance to prevent the value from being negative.